FabioVV/PMark/content/index.md

 ![A Photo of Fabio](/images/itsmefabio.jpg)

-I am a software developer with more than 4 years of experience, recognized for my versatility, ability to adapt quickly to new technologies, and calm approach to solving problems.
+I am a software developer with little more than 3 years of experience, recognized for my versatility, ability to adapt quickly to new technologies, and calm approach to solving problems.

 ## My Tools